-(ii) Direct Federal or State payments intended for economic stimulus or recovery.
+(ii) Direct Federal or State payments intended for economic stimulus or the time they are received.

 (iii) Amounts directly received by the family as a result of State refundable tax credits or State tax refunds at the time they are received.